 - Neo Matloga – South Africa

-El Anatsui was born in Ghana and lived in Nigeria.
+El Anatsui was born in Ghana and later lived in Nigeria.
 His career spans forty years as both sculptor and Professor of Sculpture at the University of Nigeria.

 El Anatsui creates art weaves from an accumulation of discarded production, trade, and consumption materials associated with colonial expansion in Africa.
 He repurposes alcohol bottle caps into large hanging installations.

 El Anatsui “breaks from the traditional cast of sculptural practice invoking a multi-layered, sensory re-imagining of our material world”.
 He’s “accomplished one of the few genuine breakthroughs in contemporary art anywhere in the world today”.

 His sculptures appear in the British Museum London, Centre Pompidou Paris, de Young San Francisco, Metropolitan Museum of Art and Museum of Modern Art New York, Guggenheim Abu Dhabi, Osaka Foundation of Culture, and Tate Modern London.